 The church initially operated as a mission of the First Baptist Church in Charleston.
 In 1822 the Townsends conveyed 14 acres on Edisto Island to First Baptist in Charleston in a trust to “provide and for the Support and maintenance forever hereafter of a Clergyman of the Baptist Denomination on Edisto Island to officiate regularly in the Baptist Church on the Said Island.”
 By 1829 Edisto Island Baptist Church was operating independently of its mother church.

-During the Civil War Federal troops overtook Edisto, causing most white landowners to flee.
-Many former slaves remained, and in 1865 the United States deeded the church to a black congregation.
-That year, an addition to the front of the church doubled its size; the facade was removed and reattached to the church during this project.
+During the Civil War, Federal troops overtook Edisto, causing most white landowners to flee.
+Most former slaves remained, and in 1865 the church was deeded to a black congregation.
+That year an addition to the front of the church doubled its size; the facade was removed and reattached to the church during this project.
 The two-story pedimented portico was added in 1880.

-Below is the result of the 1982 construction project.
-A new sanctuary, which is where the congregation now meets, was built adjacent to the historic church.
+A new sanctuary, shown here, is the result of a 1982 construction project.
+This is where New First Missionary Baptist Church now meets.
 The words above the entrance read, “Enter to worship, depart to serve.”
 The aforementioned Episcopal Church on Edisto now uses the historic sanctuary; prior to that the Baptist congregation utilized the space for storage and a ceramics shop.
-The interior of the new sanctuary displays religious artwork.
+The interior of the new sanctuary displays religious artwork, as seen below.

 The historic sanctuary of Edisto Island Baptist Church is listed in the National Register: